stjordanis/avalanche-testing/README.md

 ### Running Your Code
 The `scripts/full_rebuild_and_run.sh` will rebuild and rerun both the initializer and controller Docker image; rerun this every time that you make a change.
 Arguments passed to this script will get passed to the initializer binary CLI as-is.

-### Parallelism
-The Ava E2E test suite defaults to running 4 tests in parallel to speed up test suite execution time.
-If your machine has less cores, you should reduce this parallelism to _at maximum_ the number of cores on your machine else the extra context-switching will slow down test execution and potentially cause spurious failures.

 ### Keeping Your Dev Environment Clean
 Kurtosis intentionally doesn't delete containers and volumes, which means your local Docker environment will accumulate images, containers, and volumes.
 Make sure to read [the Notes section of the Kurtosis README](https://github.com/kurtosis-tech/kurtosis/tree/develop#notes) for information on how to keep your local environment clean while you develop.